 Robert G. Kirby Professor of Business Administration

-Malcolm Baker is the Robert G. Kirby Professor of Business Adminstration at the Harvard Business School and a program director for corporate finance at the National Bureau of Economic Research.
+Malcolm Baker is the Robert G. Kirby Professor of Business Adminstration at the Harvard Business School and the program director for corporate finance at the National Bureau of Economic Research.

 His research is in the areas of behavioral finance, corporate finance, and capital markets, with a primary focus on the interactions among corporate finance, investor behavior, and inefficiency in capital markets.
 Professor Baker has made numerous presentations to academic and practitioner audiences.
-His publications have appeared in leading scholarly journals, including the Journal of Finance, the Journal of Financial Economics, the Quarterly Journal of Economics, and the Review of Financial Studies, and practitioner journals, including the Financial Analysts Journal and the Journal of Investment Management.
-His research awards include the 2002 Brattle Prize, given annually by the American Finance Association to the best corporate finance paper in the Journal of Finance, the 2011 Sharpe Award, given annually by the Journal of Financial and Quantitative Analysis, and the 2012 Graham and Dodd Scroll, given annually by the Financial Analysts Journal.
+His research awards include the 2002 Brattle Prize, given annually by the American Finance Association to the best corporate finance paper in the Journal of Finance, second place for the 2012 Jensen Prize, given annually by the Journal of Financial Economics, the 2011 Sharpe Award, given annually by the Journal of Financial and Quantitative Analysis, and the 2012 Graham and Dodd Scroll, given annually by the Financial Analysts Journal.
 He has served as associate editor for the Journal of Finance and the Review of Financial Studies.

-Professor Baker received a Ph.D. in business economics from Harvard University, an M.Phil. in finance from Cambridge University, and a bachelor's degree in applied mathematics-economics from Brown University.
+Baker received a Ph.D. in business economics from Harvard University, an M.Phil. in finance from Cambridge University, and a bachelor's degree in applied mathematics-economics from Brown University.
 Before beginning his doctoral studies, he was a senior associate at Charles River Associates and a member of the US Olympic rowing team.
-He serves as a board member at TAL International and as director of research at Acadian Asset Management.